openculinary/infrastructure/docs/incidents/2024-08-28-site-outage.md

 There are a small number of semi-manual operational processes that our team already performs on a regular basis, such as rotation of certificates.

 Non-trivial processes should be documented, and stale container image cleanup is a good candidate for documentation.

+**Alerting**

+We discontinued automated alerting for the service in May of Y2021, and the team has expressed a preference not to use automated alerting.

+The recommended action here is to remind the team to regularly check the status of the site when they feel comfortable to; we will not add automated alerting at this time.